Lucie Hradecká: 2012: Wimbledon doubles final, Olympic silver medal, world No. 4

 In Estoril, Hradecká qualified for Madrid.
 She caused the two biggest upsets in the tournament by beating the world No. 4 Petra Kvitová (who was the defending champion) and the world No. 5, Samantha Stosur on the way to her first semifinals at the Premier level, where she lost to Serena Williams in straight sets.

-Hradecká and Andrea Hlaváčková reached their second Grand Slam finals at Wimbledon, losing to the Williams sisters.
+Hradecká and Andrea Hlaváčková reached their second Grand Slam final at Wimbledon, losing to the Williams sisters.
 Hradecká and Andrea Hlaváčková wons the silver medal in women's aboubles at the Summer Olympics in London.

-2015: Singles success
+2013: French Open mixed doubles champion

+Partnering František Čermák, Hradecká reached the mixed doubles final at the Australian Open and won the French Open.

+2015–16: Singles success, Australian Open doubles final, top 10 year-end doubles ranking

-Hradecká started 2015 ranked 141st in the world and had to qualify for the main draw of the Australian Open, which she successfully did with three wins in the qualifying rounds.
-She then reached third round, her best career showing in singles at any Grand Slam.
+Hradecká started 2015 ranked 141st in the world and had to qualify for the main draw of the Australian Open, which she did with three wins in the qualifying rounds.
+She then reached the third round, her best career showing in singles at any major.

-2016: First Australian Open doubles final, top 10 year-end doubles ranking

 Hradecká reached the 2016 Australian Open final with Andrea Hlaváčková, losing to Martina Hingis and Sania Mirza.

-2017: Third US Open doubles final
+2017–22: Third US Open doubles final, retirement

-Hradecká reached another final at the 2017 US Open (tennis) with Kateřina Siniaková, losing tp Hingis and Chan Yung-jan.
+Hradecká reached another final at the 2017 US Open with Kateřina Siniaková, losing to Hingis and Chan Yung-jan.

-2022: Retirement in doubles

-She announced her retirement in doubles in October.
+She announced her final retirement in doubles in October 2022.
 Her last match was at the Guadalajara Open.